 US Personal Tax Return – Form 1040

-As a US citizen you must file a US Personal Tax Return, form 1040, by April 15 of each year, even if you don’t have any US income.
+As a US citizen, you must file a US Personal Tax Return, form 1040, by April 15 of each year, even if you don’t have any US income.
 On this return, you must report and pay US income taxes on your worldwide income.
 If you are residing outside of the US on April 15, then you get an automatic extension to file Form 1040 until June 15.
 Remember to file on time, as the late filing penalty is 5% per month of the tax balance owing on the filing due date.

-If you have bank or financial accounts outside of the US with a total combined value of $10,000 or more at any point in time during the year, then you must report these accounts on a special information return called the FBAR.
+If you have a bank or financial accounts outside of the US with a total combined value of $10,000 or more at any point in time during the year, then you must report these accounts on a special information return called the FBAR.
 Bank and financial accounts include Canadian checking accounts, Canadian savings accounts, Canadian brokerage accounts, TFSAs, RRSPs and so on.
 The FBAR filing deadline is the same as for your US Personal Tax Return.
 Failure to file with the IRS can result in a penalty of $10,000 for each bank and financial account not disclosed.

 Foreign Tax Credit

-Without foreign tax credits, you would be double taxed as a US citizen working and living in Canada.
+Without foreign tax credits, you would be double-taxed as a US citizen working and living in Canada.
 You would first pay tax to the Canada Revenue Agency on your salary and then again to the IRS upon filing your US Personal Tax Return.
-Fortunately, you can avoid the double tax problem by completing and submitting form 1116 to the IRS.
-WIth this form you can claim a foreign tax credit to reduce your US income taxes for all or a portion of the Canadian taxes you paid.
+Fortunately, you can avoid the double tax problem by completing and submitting Form 1116 to the IRS.
+With this form, you can claim a foreign tax credit to reduce your US income taxes for all or a portion of the Canadian taxes you paid.
 Given that Canadian tax rates are higher than US rates, you likely won’t owe any US taxes if most of your income is from Canada.

 Registered Education Saving Plan

-If you contributed to a RESP for your child, you must file two forms each year with the IRS – Form 3520, due on the same date as your US Personal Tax Return is, and Form 3520-A which is due on March 15.
-Because the IRS treats a RESP as a foreign trust, you must pay US taxes on the income earned each year by your child’s RESP.
+If you contributed to an RESP for your child, you must file two forms each year with the IRS – Form 3520, due on the same date as your US Personal Tax Return is, and Form 3520-A which is due on March 15.
+Because the IRS treats an RESP as a foreign trust, you must pay US taxes on the income earned each year by your child’s RESP.

 Canadian Personal Tax Return